Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 ## More benefits

-Overall the availability of the QGIS Docker images brings other several compelling use cases apart for simplifying the development, here are some of the reasons:
+Overall the availability of the QGIS Docker images brings other several compelling use cases apart for simplifying the development, here are some examples:

 #### Running unreleased versions
 Docker images allow you to easily run nightly builds or versions from the master branch of QGIS.
-This is especially useful for testing new features or bug fixes that have not yet been officially released. pipelines or for running QGIS in a server environment without a GUI.
+This is especially useful for testing new features or bug fixes that have not yet been officially released or for running QGIS in a server environment without a GUI.

 #### Legacy QGIS versions
 If you need to support older versions of QGIS in an operating system that only allows the latest versions,